iklevente-zz/ChromiumForWindows/README.md

 # Chromium For Windows
 This project can install the latest Chromium to your PC and it keeps the browser up to date.
 It is based on [Hibbiki's Chromium builds](https://github.com/Hibbiki/chromium-win64).
 Widevine, synchronisation and all-codecs are enabled.
+The ungoogled version is based on [Marmaduke's Chromium builds](https://github.com/macchrome/winchrome/).
+Widevine, and all-codecs+ are enabled.
+Sync disabled.

 **Important: You will need .NET Core Runtime to run the program.
 Download it from [here](https://dotnet.microsoft.com/download).**